-A duplex is generally a multi-family home with two separate units in one structure.
-Those units can be situated side by side or stacked one on top of the other.
+A duplex is generally a property divided into two separate living units.
+Those units can be situated side by side or stacked one on top of the other (the “one-up, one-down”).
 There are separate entrances for each unit, and sometimes there are separate garages and yards, as well.

-There are several different types of multi-family housing options, and while they all have some features in common, such as shared walls, each has unique characteristics.
+There are several different types of multi-family housing options, such as condominiums (condos) and townhouses.
+And while they and duplexes all have some features in common, such as shared walls, each has unique physical characteristics.

+Physically, townhouses, aka row houses, do resemble duplexes: They generally aren’t stacked on top of each other, but they do share walls.
+However, that physical attachment is all they have.
 With a townhouse, it’s typical that each unit is owned by a separate person.
-Townhomes generally aren’t stacked on top of each other, but they do share walls.
-Additionally, townhouse communities typically come with a set of amenities, like a clubhouse, pool or playground, and all owners in the community can use them.
+The townhouse owner does actually possess, and is responsible for, the residence’s exterior, and front and backyard.
+Additionally, townhouse communities typically come with a set of amenities, like a clubhouse, pool or playground, and all owners in the community have equal access to them.

 Whether you plan to live in one of the units or not, a duplex can be a worthwhile opportunity for you if you’re a real estate investor.
 It’s especially common for beginner investors because of its flexibility and the relative ease of obtaining financing.
 If you’re planning to live in one of the units in your duplex, your options include a conventional loan, FHA loan, VA loan or 203(k) loan.

 In addition, investing in a duplex gives you access to certain tax deductions.
-For example, you can take deductions for most of your expenses related to yard work, maintenance and repairs because it’s considered an income property.
+For example, you can take deductions for most of your expenses related to yard work, maintenance and repairs because the part of the home is considered an income property.

-- A duplex can provide up to two sources of rental income, but you don’t necessarily need to pay twice as much as if you were buying a single-family home.
+- A duplex can provide up to two sources of rental income, but you don’t necessarily have to pay twice as much as if you were buying a single-family home.

-- If your duplex has a yard, driveway or garage, you may be able to charge higher rent than you could if you owned a condo or apartment.
+- If your duplex has a yard, driveway or garage, you may be able to charge higher rent to tenants wishing to use those amenities.

 - Duplexes aren’t as common as single-family homes, so you may have fewer options to choose from.